Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * combat
+  * do bam! floater with damage upon click, floaters for armor, hp, etc
+  * put placeholder sounds
   * show everything
-  * preview results upon mouseover
 * Combat should trigger when you're on the same tile, not adjacent (otherwise door problems!)?
 * replace heroes after combat
 * insanity